llord1/llord1.github.io/07a-LegalSurvey.md

 Row categories: Second Language, Third Language

 The first and second parts of this question are related to the previous question on language acquisition environments.
 However, these questions delve deeper into the presence of multilinguals in this profession, rather than the prior question's focus on identifying the details of one's primary language.
 The parameters of the prior question are used here, yet answering is optional.
 Only two additional options were made available as a means confirming or disproving whether Saint Lucian creole is indeed the second most dominant language in the country.
 Note, using conditional logic question 11b is hidden until options are selected in 11.
 If "I do not speak a second language" is selected, 11b becomes hidden.
 Additionally, if "Another language not represented" is selected, an option to manually enter a value for the unrepresented language will be revealed ('Please manually list language(s):").

-9c.
-If you do speak more than one language, please indicate if your multilingual skill was ever a useful asset to representing a client.
+ c) If you do speak more than one language, please indicate if your multilingual skill was ever a useful asset to representing a client.

  I do not speak additional languages